osm-search/nominatim-suggest/GSoC Documentation.md

 The suggestions are provided by a hug API, which is usually hosted on port 8000 of the server.
 These suggestions are provided by using a prefix search on the elasticsearch index.

 ### Usage
-The suggestions can be accessed in the form of json string at http://95.217.117.45:8000/pref?q=.
-The query parameter `q` accepts UTF-8 characters.
-The server then queries it against the elasticsearch index.
+The suggestions can be accessed in the form of json string at https://gsoc2020.nominatim.org/suggest/autocomplete?q=.
 The API currently returns the address in zh, sp, en, ar, fr, ru, pt, de, ja and ko languages.
 The formation of addresses in these languages is discussed in a later section.

-The sample output for http://95.217.117.45:8000/pref?q=vensa%20royal is:
+The sample output for https://gsoc2020.nominatim.org/suggest/autocomplete?q=vensa%20royal is:

+{
+  "0": {
-{"total": {"value": 1, "relation": "eq"}, "max_score": 672.3452, "hits": [{"_index": "nominatim_final", "_type": "_doc", "_id": "_jb-q3MBKZ4LD9sy0oi7", "_score": 672.3452, "_source": {"addr": "Vensa Royal Apartment, Gurumurthy Swamy Temple Road", "place_id": 242690023, "postcode": "583105", "country_code": "in"}}]}
+    "addr": "Vensa Royal Apartment, Gurumurthy Swamy Temple Road, Mangammanapalya, Bommanahalli Zone, Bengaluru, Bangalore South, Bangalore Urban, Karnataka", "place_id": 242690023,
+    "postcode": "583105",
+    "importance": 0.0,
+    "country_code": "in",
+    "calculated_score": 1.0
+  }
+}

+#### API Parameters

+- `q`: accepts UTF-8 characters.
+The query string to search against the elasticsearch index.
+- `limit`: The number of results to be returned by the API.
+- `factor`: A paramaeter to modify the search sorting based on the formula factor => Naminatim importance * factor + elasticsearch_score.
+This can be modified to get appropriate results.
+This is not required after finalizing the appropriate factor value.

 ### Installation and setup
 Reqirements to provide the suggestions: